shsym/linux_with_rust/Documentation/rust/getting-started.md

 make LLVM=1 rustavailable
 ```

+## Kernel compilation
+To build Linux kernel, we need to prepare correct build configuration that supports Rust.
+You can do it by enabling Ruyt-related flags as follows:

 - Configuration using `menuconfig`
   - General setup → Rust support (enable)
   - Kernel hacking → Sample kernel code → Rust samples → (enable samples as `m` (module); e.g, rust minimal)
 - If you want to keep the same configuration of the currently running kernel, you can find the configuration file (`.config`)[at here](https://superuser.com/questions/287371/obtain-kernel-config-from-currently-running-linux-system).
 Note that you must enable the rust-related features above.
 ```bash
 make LLVM=1 menuconfig
 ```

+Now we are going to build the kernel and kernel modules including the ones written in Rust.
 - Build and install the kernel and the kernel modules (it would take some time, up to an hour)
-  - For any other kernel configuration options (kernel build script may ask some), I chose default values (by pressing enter).
+  - For any other kernel configuration options (kernel build script may ask some), I chose default values (by pressing enter/return key).
+  - Example pathes you may want to take a look:
-  - Path to the source code of the module is `[PATH_TO_REPO]/samples/rust/rust_minimal.rs`
+    - Path to the source code of the `rust_minimal` module: `[PATH_TO_REPO]/samples/rust/rust_minimal.rs`
-  - Location of local build for the rust module is `[PATH_TO_REPO]/samples/rust/rust_minimal.ko`
+    - Location of local build for the `rust_minimal` is `[PATH_TO_REPO]/samples/rust/rust_minimal.ko`
 ```
 make headers_install
 ./build_kernel.sh
 ./build_kernel_modules.sh
 ```

+## Testing out kernel modules
-- After rebooting to the newly installed kernel (v5.19), you can insert the Rust module by running:
+After rebooting to the newly installed kernel (e.g., v5.19), you can insert the Rust module by running:
 ```bash
 sudo modprobe rust_minimal
 ```